 - Unblock services.
 My University blocks all UDP (User Datagram Protocol) packets.
 This means that I cannot use any application that communicates via UDP.
 I can’t use my email client, play games, or even use Git!

 I decided to setup a VPN on my home internet using a Raspberry Pi.
 This way I can connect to my home network while I’m at the University.
-If you need a VPN server in another country, you can buy a 5$/month virtual private server from DigitalOcean.
-You can use my referral link in order to get $10 off — that’s two months of free VPN.
-But you don’t have to use it if you don’t want to.
+If you need a VPN server in another country, you can buy a 5$/month virtual private server from many hosting providers.

 This step is really easy, because we will use a shell script to do it for you.
 So you just have to “press” next and finish.